ddev/ddev/docs/content/users/configuration/experimental.md

 You can fully customize the router’s [Traefik configuration](https://doc.traefik.io/traefik/).

-All Traefik configuration uses the *file* provider, not the *docker* provider.
+All Traefik configuration uses the *file* provider, not the *Docker* provider.
 Even though the Traefik daemon itself is running inside the `ddev-router` container, it uses mounted files for configuration, rather than listening to the Docker socket.

 !!!tip
     Like other DDEV configuration, any file with `#ddev-generated` will be overwritten unless you choose to “take over” it yourself.
 You can do this by removing the `#ddev-generated` line.
 DDEV will stop making changes to that file and you’ll be responsible for updating it.